kubernetes-hy/kubernetes-hy.github.io/data/part-2/2-organizing-a-cluster.md

   hashgenerator-dep-7586cb6456-mktcl   0/1     Pending   0          23s
 ```

-Now the status is "Pending" as there are no nodes with excellent network quality.
-Next, label the agent-1 as being one with excellent network quality and Kubernetes will know where the pod is able to run .
+The status of the new pod is "Pending" since there are no nodes with excellent network quality yet.

+Next, label the _agent-1_ as being one with excellent network quality and Kubernetes will know where the pod is able to run:

 ```
 $ kubectl label nodes k3d-k3s-default-agent-1 networkquality=excellent